Trying Something (Else) New: The Anderson’s (for my lawn and garden)

 The Anderson’s has seed.
 The Anderson’s has grub control.
 The Anderson’s has early season pre-emergent stuff.
 They have liquid for spot spraying and I just got their Weed & Feed that was has 24-0-16 on the bag, which is different than what I see at the store, and because their website says they have, “a commitment to delivering the best lawn care solutions to homeowners” . . .
 I trust them.
 And I only just met them.

-The boxes arrive at my house in neat and tidy boxes like I see on people’s porches when they order from Chewy (pet stuff … which is a good example to prove I’m not crazy … if people actually get mail-order pet stuff even tho a million stores sell pet stuff … well, I’m not so insane to get “lawn stuff” by mail, too).
+The Anderson’s boxes arrive at my house in neat and tidy presentations like I see on people’s porches when they order from Chewy (pet stuff … which is a good example to prove I’m not crazy … if people actually get mail-order pet stuff even tho a million stores sell pet stuff … well, I’m not so insane to get “lawn stuff” by mail, too).

 I’ve only been an “Anderson’s Man” for 3-months but I’m happy to report . . . the grubs are gone.
 The seed grew into grass.
-I definitely have less weeds and way less crabgrass.
+I definitely have fewer weeds and way less crabgrass.
 Spot treating weeds with the liquid spray took care of those.

 And today (6/12/2026) I spread the Weed & Feed and now I wait … hoping to see results in 20-30 days.